-All of the micro-CT measurement parameters are summarized as median values and interquartile ranges [25thpercentile (Q1)-75th percentile (Q3)].
-Comparisons of the parameters between native bone and grafted bone were analyzed with Wilcoxon's rank-sum test.
-The correlations among the parameters were performed using Spearman's rank correlation coefficient.
-All of the statistical analyses were executed using SAS software (SAS v9.2, SAS Institute, Cary, NC, USA).
-The level of statistical significance was set at $\alpha$ =0.05.
+All of the micro-CT measurement parameters are summarized as median values and interquartile ranges [25th percentile (Q1)-75th percentile (Q3)].
+The parameters between the native bone and the grafted bone were compared with Wilcoxon's rank-sum test.
+The correlations among the parameters were calculated using Spearman's rank correlation coefficient.
+All of the statistical analyses were performed using SAS software (SAS v9.2, SAS Institute, Cary, NC, USA).
+The level of statistical significance was set at $\alpha = 0.05$.